QuiNovas/tfe-dependency-runner/README.rst

 Known Limitations
 -----------------
 - If a run fails to create, there is no retry.
 Currently we only warn in the logs.
-- If a workspace that has been previously mapped is deleted, it must be manually deleted from the table.
 - Recursive remote state dependencies will cause endless runs if the apply is automatic.
 You should probably never do either of these things...

 License: `APL2`_